 Hailing from the vastly underrated state of New Jersey, Jaclyn is a fifth-year political science major.
-She has been involved with NUPR since her freshman year and is thrilled to be serving her third term as Editor-in-Chief.
-Jaclyn is currently on co-op at the Harvard Prison Legal Assistance Project.
+She has been involved with NUPR since her freshman year and is thrilled to be serving her fourth term as Editor-in-Chief.
+Jaclyn is in her last semester at Northeastern, and recently finished her final co-op at the Harvard Prison Legal Assistance Project.
 She previously co-oped at a conflict resolution non-profit working to make Boston a more racially inclusive city and as a research assistant working on terrorism and wartime atrocity.
 While not dwelling on the most disturbing sides of humanity, Jaclyn enjoys watching Bob’s Burgers, pretending to understand poetry, and petting dogs.

 Prasanna is a fifth year economics major.
 He wrote his first piece for NUPR late his freshman year, and it was moderately bad.
 Since then, his conception of the magazine has changed from "extremely smart/thought-provoking" to "kind of cultish" to finally "the cult I'm a part of."
 Prasanna has done co-ops at a law firm and a policy think tank, but much more interestingly, has managed to grow unruly beards at each of these places without being reprimanded.
 He also purports to know much about the NBA, hip hop, and post-modern literature, but actually just paraphrases what people say on reddit.